borgbackup/borg/docs/faq.rst

 ----------------------------------------------------------

-If you can not manage to extract the whole big file in one go, you can extract all the checkpoint files (see above) and manually concatenate them together.
+If you can not manage to extract the whole big file in one go, you can extract all the part files (see above) and manually concatenate them together.

 If it crashes with a UnicodeError, what can I do?
 -------------------------------------------------